brazilian-utils/brazilian-utils/packages/helper-is-last-char/README.md

 # @brazilian-utils/helper-is-last-char

-Return if the index is the same as last index of the string
+Return if the index is the same as last index of the string.

 ## Installation